 The Perseid meteor shower peaks on 12 and 13 August 2017, barely a week before the eclipse, so consider a road trip in Utah starting two weeks beforehand.

-Canyonlands National Park, Canyonlands National Park, and Arches National Park are all International Dark Sky Parks and will offer unrivalled views of the meteor shower.
+Canyonlands National Park and Arches National Park are all International Dark Sky Parks and will offer unrivalled views of the meteor shower.

 Then head north into the Grand Tetons National Park, stopping at Jackson, Wyoming for the eclipse.